zammad/zammad-admin-documentation/misc/object-conditions/expert-mode.rst

    .. warning::

-      Note that removing condition blocks remove **all blocks and conditions** with it!
+      Note that removing condition blocks removes **all blocks and conditions** with it!

 .. |subclause| image:: /images/icons/subclause-64px.png